primefaces/primefaces-test/README.md

 ### Running with Payara
 ***

-The `payara5-javax` and `payara6-jakarta` branches contain a PrimeFaces Test setup to run against a JavaEE/JakartaEE profile using Payara v5/v6 and its bundled Mojarra implementation of the Faces specification.
-When using this setup, it is possible to use the `payara-micro:start` command and navigate to <strong>http://localhost:8080/</strong> to access the page.
+The `payara` branch contain a PrimeFaces Test setup to run against a JakartaEE profile using Payara v6 and its bundled Mojarra implementation of the Faces specification.
+When using this setup, it is possible to use the `payara-micro:start` command and navigate to **http://localhost:8080/** to access the page.

-For the `payara5-javax` branch, Payara v5 will be used, supports JavaEE/JakartaEE v8/v9/v9.1 with the javax package namespace, and works with Java11 and Java17.
-Use it with the following maven invocation:

-`mvn clean verify payara-micro:start -Ppayara5`

-A custom port can also be specified:

-`mvn clean verify payara-micro:start -Ppayara5 -Dpayara5.port=5000`

-For the `payara6-jakarta` branch, Payara v6 will be used, supports JakartaEE v10 with the jakarta package namespace, and works with Java11 through Java21.
+Payara v6 will be used, supports JakartaEE v10 with the jakarta package namespace, and works with Java11 through Java21.
 Use it with the following maven invocation:

 `mvn clean verify payara-micro:start -Ppayara6`